Adding an Experiment

 benchpark setup ./baz-benchmark ./x86 workspace/

-When this is complete you have successfully completed the Setting Up a Benchpark Workspace step and can run and analyze following the Benchpark output or following steps in Defining the Experiments in Benchpark.
+When this is complete you have successfully completed the Setting Up a Benchpark Workspace step and can run and analyze following the Benchpark output or following steps in Building an Experiment in Benchpark.